 Talents Beirut was organised by the Metropolis Association and the Goethe-Institut in Lebanon.
-This edition was held alongside the fourth German Film Week, which presented several acclaimed German films such as „Aus dem Nichts“ by Fatih Akin and „Tiger Girl“ by Jakob Lass.
+This edition was held alongside the fifth German Film Week, which presented several acclaimed recent features such as Three Days in Quiberon (introduced by director Emily Atef), Western by Valeska Grisebach and In the Aisles by Thomas Stuber, as well as the Syrian/Lebanese/German documentary Taste of Cement by Ziad Koulthoum.
+There was also a tribute to renowned actress Hanna Schygulla with a presentation of four of her films.

 Who can apply?